 The Whale Shark occurs in approximately 124 countries worldwide (Fowler 2000 cited in Chen & Phipps 2002).
 They have a broad distribution usually between latitudes 30° N and 35° S in tropical and warm temperate seas, both oceanic and coastal (Compagno 1984).
 Although Compagno (1984) suggests that this species prefers waters with temperatures between 2125 °C, the Whale Sharks sighted at Ningaloo Marine Park in Western Australia are predominantly found in waters with temperatures averaging 27 °C (Norman 1999).

-Yearly numbers of Whale Sharks in Ningaloo Marine Park are estimated to vary between 200 and 400 individuals (Davis et al.1997 cited in DEH 2005o).
+Yearly numbers of Whale Sharks in Ningaloo Marine Park are estimated to vary between 300 and 500 individuals (Meekan et al. 2006).
 Data on the global population size are not available (DEH 2005o).

 In Australian waters, Ningaloo Reef, Christmas Island and the area of the Coral Sea within the Coringa-Herald National Nature Reserve and the Lihou Reef National Nature Reserve are all afforded a high level of protection through their status as protected areas under the EPBC Act.
 Additional protection to Ningaloo Reef is afforded through its status as a Marine Park under Western Australia's Conservation and Land Management Act 1984 (DEH 2005s).